 6. How will applications be reviewed for the “best interest” of K-State?

 Not all VSIP applicants may be selected for participation.
 Approvals will be made by the Provost.
 Applications are approved, rather than denied, based on the best interest of their areas as guided by the college and the office of the Provost.

-Decisions to fund a voluntary separation package are made by the Provost with recommendation from the Unit head based upon the following criteria:
+Decisions to fund a voluntary separation package are made by the Provost with recommendation from the Dean based upon the following criteria:

 7. I have been told that anyone with an administrative appointment cannot apply for VSIP.
 I cannot find that requirement anywhere, is this true?

 Administrators who are also tenured faculty and meet all other eligibility requirements are eligible to participate.

 8. If a tenured member of faculty reduces their FTE, are they still eligible for the VSIP program?